-- You must submit a Certificate of Proficiency showing test score results from one of the foreign language proficiency tests listed above (original only with your photograph attached, photocopies not accepted) with application documents or before the start of Academic Exam I. Certificate of Proficiency must have been issued within two years of the date on which you take the academic exam.
+- You must submit a Certificate of Proficiency showing test score results from one of the foreign language proficiency tests listed above (original only with your photograph attached, photocopies not accepted) with application documents or before the start of Academic Exam I. The examination date on the certificate should be within two years prior to the day of the Academic Exam.
 You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency.
-The Graduate School will return the submitted Certificate of Proficiency at the time of your interview. - The Graduate School does not recognize scores of institutional program tests such as the TOEIC-IP or TOEFL-ITP, nor does the university recognize the TOEIC Bridge or TOEIC SW tests. - Means of converting respective foreign language assessment test scores into the equivalent foreign language test score for admissions are detailed as follow.
+The Graduate School will return the submitted Certificate of Proficiency at the time of your interview. - The Graduate School does not recognize scores of institutional program tests such as the TOEIC-IP or TOEFL-ITP, nor does the university recognize the TOEIC Bridge or TOEIC S&W tests. - Means of converting respective foreign language assessment test scores into the equivalent foreign language test score for admissions are detailed as follow.
 The decimal score rounds it off